google/dawn/docs/tint/end-to-end-tests.md

 ## Running

-To run the end-to-end tests use the `<tint>/test/test-all.sh` script, passing the path to the tint executable as the first command line argument.
+To run the end-to-end tests use the `<dawn>/test/test-all.sh` script, passing the path to the tint executable as the first command line argument.

+For example, if your build directory is `out/active`, then building Dawn will place the standalone `tint` compiler executable in that directory.
+In that case you can run all the tests as follows:

+    ./test/test-all.sh out/active/tint

 You can pass `--help` to see the full list of command line flags.\
 The most commonly used flags are: